Lee Rodriguez

-LaRhonza Lee Rodriguez is an American actress.
+LaRhonza Lee Rodriguez (born November 28, 1999) is an American actress and singer.
 Rodriguez is known for her regular role as Fabiola Torres on the Netflix comedy Never Have I Ever.

 Early life

-LaRhonza Lee Rodriguez was born in Fresno, California to a Mexican-American father and an African American mother.
+LaRhonza Lee Rodriguez was born on November 28, 1999, in Fresno, California to a Mexican-American father and an African American mother.
 When she was a child, her family moved to Hesperia, California.
 When she was in the 8th grade, she started performing roles in the school theatre at Encore Jr./Sr. High School, a school specializing in the arts, helping her develop an interest in acting.
 She listed herself in a talent agency and later got a role in the year 2018.

 Career

-Rodriguez' first TV acting role was her portrayal of Bea in the series Class of Lies in 2018.
+Rodriguez's first TV acting role was her portrayal of Bea in the series Class of Lies in 2018.
 In the same year Rodriguez portrayed Naomi on Grown-ish in 2018.
 In 2020, Rodriguez joined the cast of Mindy Kaling's Netflix series Never Have I Ever as Fabiola, a gay teenager who is captain of the robotics team at her high school.
 To prepare for the role, she tried her hand at building a robot that she named "Tinzel Washington".

+In 2023, Rodriguez started releasing music under the stage name "La Rhonza".